Separation for dot-depth two: Preliminaries

 \subsection{Finite lattices}

 In the paper, we work with classes built from an arbitrary finite lattice (\emph{i.e.}, one that contains finitely many languages) using generic two operations: polynomial closure and Boolean closure (see Section~\ref{sec:concat}).
-Here, we present standard results about such classes.
+Let us present standard results about such~classes.

-{\bf Canonical preorder relations.} Consider a finite lattice \Cs.
-It is classical to associate a \emph{canonical preorder relation over $A^*$} to \Cs.
-Given $w,w' \in A^*$, we write $w \canoc w'$ if and only if the following holds:
+{\bf Canonical preorder relations.} Consider a finite lattice \Ds.
+It is classical to associate a \emph{canonical preorder relation over $A^*$} to \Ds.
+Given $w,w' \in A^*$, we write $w \canod w'$ if and only if the following holds:

-It is immediate from the definition that \canoc is transitive and reflexive, making it a preorder.
+It is immediate from the definition that \canod is transitive and reflexive, making it a preorder.

-\begin{example} Consider the class \Cs consisting of all unions of intersections of languages of the form $A^*aA^*$, for $a\in A$.
+\begin{example} Consider the class \Ds consisting of all unions of intersections of languages of the form $A^*aA^*$, for $a\in A$.
 By definition, this class is a finite lattice.
-The assiciated preorder $\leqslant_\Cs$ is defined by $w \leqslant_\Cs w'$ if and only if every letter occurring in $w$ also occurs in $w'$. \end{example}
+The associated preorder $\leqslant_\Ds$ is defined by $w \leqslant_\Ds w'$ if and only if every letter occurring in $w$ also occurs in~$w'$. \end{example}

-We shall use several results about the relation \canoc.
-We omit the proofs which are simple and available in~\cite{pseps3j}.
+We shall use several results about the relation \canod.
+We omit the proofs, which are simple and available in~\cite{pseps3j}.

-The first lemma is where we use the hypothesis that \Cs is finite.
-We say that a language $L \subseteq A^*$ is an \emph{upper set} (for \canoc) when for any two words $u,v \in A^*$, if $u \in L$ and $u \canoc v$, then $v \in L$.
-Furthermore, given $u \in A^*$, we let $\upset[\Cs]{u} \subseteq A^*$ be the least upper set containing~$u$: $\upset[\Cs]{u} = \{v \in A^* \mid u \canoc v\}$.
+The first lemma is where we use the hypothesis that \Ds is finite.
+We say that a language $L \subseteq A^*$ is an \emph{upper set} (for \canod) when for any two words $u,v \in A^*$, if $u \in L$ and $u \canod v$, then $v \in L$.
+Furthermore, given $u \in A^*$, we let $\upset[\Ds]{u} \subseteq A^*$ be the least upper set containing~$u$: $\upset[\Ds]{u} = \{v \in A^* \mid u \canod v\}$.

-\begin{lemma} Let $\Cs$ be a finite lattice.
-Then, for any $L \subseteq A^*$, we have $L \in \Cs$ if and only if~$L$ is an upper set for \canoc.
-In particular, \canoc has finitely many upper sets. \end{lemma}
+\begin{lemma} Let $\Ds$ be a finite lattice.
+Then, for any $L \subseteq A^*$, we have $L \in \Ds$ if and only if~$L$ is an upper set for \canod.
+In particular, \canod has finitely many upper sets. \end{lemma}

 Let us complete these definitions with a few additional useful results.
-First, as we observed for \at in Example~\ref{ex:ateq}, when the finite lattice \Cs is actually a Boolean algebra, it turns out that \canoc is an equivalence relation, which we shall denote by \equc.
+First, as we observed for \at in Example~\ref{ex:ateq}, when the finite lattice is actually a Boolean algebra, it turns out that its canonical preorder is an equivalence relation.
+If \Cs is such a Boolean algebra, we shall denote this equivalence relation by \equc (instead of \canoc).

 \begin{lemma} Let $\Cs$ be a finite Boolean algebra.
-Then, for any alphabet $A$, the canonical preorder \canoc is an equivalence relation \equc which admits the following direct definition:
+Then, for any alphabet $A$, the canonical preorder \canoc is an equivalence relation \equc, which admits the following direct definition:

 Thus, for any $L \subseteq A^*$, we have $L \in \Cs$ if and only if $L$ is a union of \equc-classes.
 In particular, \equc has finite index. \end{lemma}

 \begin{example} Consider the class \at of all Boolean combinations of languages $A^*aA^*$, for $a \in A$ (``\at'' stands for ``alphabet testable'': $L \in \at$ if and only if membership of a word $w$ in $L$ depends only on the letters occurring in $w$).
 Clearly, \at is a finite Boolean algebra---it is the Boolean closure of the class from Example~\ref{ex:cowatpre} (see Section~\ref{sec:closure-operations} for the definition of Boolean closure).
 In that case, $\leqslant_\at$ is an equivalence relation $\sim_\at$: $w \sim_\at w'$ if and only if $w$ and $w'$ have the same alphabet (\emph{i.e.}, contain the same set of letters). \end{example}